rpast/ALP/README.md

 ## Features
 - **Conversational research assistant**: Interact with and get information from loaded PDF files.
 - **Unlimited conversational memory**: Retain information from previous conversations for context-aware responses.
+- **User can come back to past conversations**: Pick up your convo right where you left.
 - **Support for long documents**: You can upload books.
 The only thing that limits you is your API limit.
 - **JSON export**: Export conversation and source embeddings as JSON format.
 - **Retrieval augmentation**: Utilize retrieval augmentation techniques for improved accuracy.
 Read more [here](https://arxiv.org/pdf/2104.07567.pdf).
-- **Local deployment**: Spin up ALP locally on your machine for privacy and convenience.
+- **Local deployment**: Spin up ALP locally on your machine for privacy, convenience and hackability.
+- **Open source**: The code is yours to read, test and break.

 ## Installation
 To set up ALP on your local machine, follow these steps: